Třanovice: Geography

-Třanovice lies in the historical region of Cieszyn Silesia, in the Moravian-Silesian Foothills.
+Třanovice is located about 12 km east of Frýdek-Místek and 19 km southeast of Ostrava.
+It lies in the Moravian-Silesian Foothills, in the historical region of Cieszyn Silesia.
 The Stonávka River flows through the municipality.

 History

-Třanovice was first mentioned in a written document in 1431.
+The first written mention of Třanovice is from 1431.
 According to historian Vincenc Prasek, Třanovice was first mentioned already in 1322.

 Politically Třanovice belonged then to the Duchy of Teschen, a fee of the Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 Třanovice became a seat of a Catholic parish probably prior to 16th century.
-After the 1540s Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
+After the 1540s, Protestant Reformation prevailed in the Duchy of Teschen and a local Catholic church was taken over by Lutherans.
 It was taken from them (as one from around fifty buildings in the region) by a special commission and given back to the Roman Catholic Church on 24 March 1654.

-After Revolutions of 1848 in the Austrian Empire a modern municipal division was introduced in the re-established Austrian Silesia.
+After Revolutions of 1848 in the Austrian Empire, a modern municipal division was introduced in the re-established Austrian Silesia.
 The village as a municipality was subscribed to the political and legal district of Cieszyn.
-According to the censuses conducted in 1880–1910 the population of the municipality dropped from 902 in 1880 to 875 in 1910 with a majority being native Polish-speakers (between 95.8% and 97.9%) accompanied by a small German-speaking minority (at most 38 or 4.2% in 1880) and Czech-speaking (at most 12 or 1.4% in 1910).
+According to the censuses conducted in 1880–1910, the population of the municipality dropped from 902 in 1880 to 875 in 1910 with a majority being native Polish-speakers (between 95.8% and 97.9%) accompanied by a small German-speaking minority (at most 38 or 4.2% in 1880) and Czech-speaking (at most 12 or 1.4% in 1910).
 In terms of religion in 1910 the majority were Protestants (53.9%), followed by Roman Catholics (45.2%).
-Třanovice was also traditionally inhabited by Cieszyn Vlachs, speaking Cieszyn Silesian dialect.

-After World War I, fall of Austria-Hungary, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Czechoslovakia.
-Following the Munich Agreement, in October 1938 together with the Zaolzie region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
+After World War I Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the municipality became a part of Czechoslovakia.
+Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively adjoined to Cieszyn County of Silesian Voivodeship.
 It was then annexed by Nazi Germany at the beginning of World War II.
-After the war it was restored to Czechoslovakia.
+After the war, it was restored to Czechoslovakia.